BBC Persian: Television

 In 2008, the BBC announced the launch of the BBC Persian Television.
 It was launched in January 2009 and is based in BBC Broadcasting House, London.
 It complements the BBC's existing Persian-language radio and online services.

 It was initially broadcast for eight hours a day, seven days a week, from 17.00 to 01.00 hours – peak viewing time in Iran.
 It is freely available to anyone with a satellite dish in the region.

 BBC proposals for the service were drawn up by senior BBC management.
 These were approved by the then BBC Governors – the body that oversaw the BBC and ensures the BBC's independence from the UK Government.
 They were then submitted to the Foreign and Commonwealth Office (FCO) for their consent as the BBC is obliged to do under the agreement with the FCO.

 The operating cost of £15m a year is funded by the UK Government.
-Funding for the new service was announced by then UK Chancellor of the Exchequer Gordon Brown in a speech in October 2006.
-The funding was confirmed by the next Chancellor of the Exchequer Alistair Darling in October 2007.
-Some 140 staff are employed of which about 40 are support personnel.
+Funding for the new service was announced by then UK chancellor of the exchequer Gordon Brown in a speech in October 2006.
+The funding was confirmed by the next chancellor of the exchequer Alistair Darling in October 2007.
+Some 140 staff are employed, of which about 40 are support personnel.

 Criticism

-BBC Persian has been long criticized and accused of promoting the Iranian regime's propaganda, including broadcasting homophobic views in their programs.
-Many of the Iranian's regime opposition believe that BBC Persian's content is one-sided, helping to justify the regime's brutality toward the people of Iran.
-BBC Persian has been accused of publishing unimportant news and misinformation, drawing criticism from its audience.
+Peter Tatchell accused BBC Persian of "promoting the homophobic views of the Iranian regime".
+Writing for NourNews, Mohammad Ghaderi described BBC Persian as "one of the leaders of the media war against the Iranian nation".